 BUILDING ON STRONG FOUNDATIONS

 Our primary focus is supporting a cutting-edge research university with innovative tools and services.

 - Extending access to research discoveries, we continued to expand the medical school’s digital repository, Digital Commons@Becker.
-The repository has continued to grow and thrive and has reached 1.2 million downloads (up 26% from FY17).
+The total number of items downloaded since the repository launched in 2010 is now approximately 1.85 million.

 Strengthening Patient Care

 We bring expertise and thoughtfully curated resources to clinicians at the point of decision-making.

 - Increasing the delivery of evidence-based information at the point-of-care, clinical librarians regularly participated in teaching rounds at Barnes-Jewish Hospital and St. Louis Children’s Hospital.

 - Integrating information services seamlessly into the hospitals, a clinical librarian served as a member of the Barnes-Jewish Hospital Evidence-Based Practice (EBP) committee and co-instructor for the EBP fellowship program conducted annually by the Department of Research for Patient Care Services.

 - Bringing trusted information to patients and families, a Becker librarian at the St. Louis Children’s Hospital Center for Families Resource Library provided educational materials to patients and families and participated in community outreach events.